mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 *  **Create a database named**

-   You can optionally create a database.
+   You can optionally create a MySQL database.
+Most content management systems require a database, and you can conveniently add one here.

 *  **Copy the contents of a template folder to the document root**

    You can optionally add the contents of a templates folder.
+You may use the same template, js, and css files/folders in every site you develop.
+Use this option to copy the contents of your temlate folder to your new document root folder.

 ---